studioaqua/aquaform/README.txt

 INTRODUCTION
 ------------
-This Drupal module define the Studio Aqua Form organism which implements a content slider.
+This Drupal module define the Studio Aqua Form organism.
+It implements a simple website contact form.

 REQUIREMENTS